 Never mind the rain, when the local hunt meet in the village all gather and life goes on.

-I have joined a couple of writers, Maddie Grigg and Sophia Moseley and together we are The Lady Shed, a weekly blog where we discuss current affairs, local matters, and whatever else we feel like.
+I have joined a couple of writers, Maddie Grigg and Sophia Moseley and together we are The Lady Shed, a weekly blog where we discuss current affairs, local matters, and … Continue reading Rampisham Down, and Lady Shed

 I came across Chideock’s catholic church by chance some years back.

 A little path leads to a door flanked by two arches, a simple entrance not unlike a romanesque church that reminded me of a 13th century chapel you might find in the South of France.

 As you walk on, emerging from under a canopy of leaves from the tall trees either side of the path, color hits you.
 There is Mary, her eyes raised to the sky above, as many a Catholic artwork.
 But this white statue above the door is against a painted backdrop of blue sky and golden stars and around her in a large roundel, eight painted medallions make a huge statement “This is a church like no other’.

 It is a Catholic Church so you can expect Jesus on the cross and many a statue of Mary.
 Built in the 19th century, you won’t be surprised to find all sorts of artistic styles.
 That, and its interesting history, is what makes Our Lady Queen of Martyrs and St Ignatius of Loyola unique.

 Raised in France where Catholicism is the main religion, it was fascinating to not only discover an extraordinary building but also its history, part of a bigger story of persecution.
 Hidden from the road by greenery, it feels like a secret venue but its apparent initial simplicity is lit by sparks of eccentricity and eclectic international artwork.